How to Clean Your Criminal Record in Orange County

 What Is an Expungement?

-While an expungement does not actually destroy records, it does extract
+While an expungement does not destroy records, it does extract and isolate

-One of the main benefits of having your record expunged is that you can
+One main benefit of having your record expunged is that you can legally

-legally state you have no conviction for that particular criminal offense
+state you have no conviction for that particular criminal offense when